 The high shank height and snug fit around our calves made us certain that no snow could sneak in.

 Due to the tapered cut (and the elastic band that keeps it relatively snug) at the top of the boot, the Arctic Sport boots required some work to get on and off.
 They only have 15.25" circumference, though this stretches easily.
 But you shouldn't expect to step in and out of these boots - they're designed to hold your calf and keep your lower legs warm and comfortable no matter what.
 The Bogs Classic Ultra High were much easier to step in and out of, thanks to their handles and heel studs.

-These size 13 boots fit our size 12 feet well, with a half inch of forward and back wiggle room, and minimal room left and right (for our D width forefeet).
+These size 13 boots fit our size 12 feet well, with a half inch of forward and back wiggle room, and minimal room left and right (for our D width forefeet), so they probably come in between a D and an E width.
 They also have a relatively low volume so they held our ankles well and didn't flap around at all on our feet.